sousk/Riddle.js/README.md

 * Why Riddle doesn't support method chain? -> Because that is nothing.
 * Why Riddle doesn't give me target element as "this" for event handlers? -> I'm just thinking about it.
-* Riddle have full-compatible interface with jQuery or other libraries? -> No.
 * I want "foobar" feature. -> Give me message or pull request.
 I'll implement or merge if reasonable.